When do I need to have a MAST permit?

 Can I get a temporary permit?

 No. There is no temporary permit.
-You have 60 days to obtain a permit after your initial hire date.
-If you take the course online, you may receive a certificate stating you completed the MAST course however; it is not a temporary permit.
-Your provider will mail you the permit within 30 days.
+If you are a server, bartender or a manager of an on-premises location, you have 60 days to obtain a permit after your initial hire date.
+Your provider will mail you the permit within 30 days of the course completion.

 Can my permit be emailed or faxed?